Amenability, Reiter's condition and Liouville property: Semigroupoids

-A semigroupoid $\cG$ is called {\it Borel} if $\cG$ is an analytic Borel space (see \S~\ref{sgp}), $\cGu$ is an analytic Borel space (as a subspace of $\cG$) such that $\bfs$, $\bft$ and the composition map are Borel.
+A semigroupoid $\cG$ is called {\it Borel} if $\cG$ is an analytic Borel space, $\cGu$ is an analytic Borel space (as a subspace of $\cG$) such that $\bfs$, $\bft$ and the composition map are Borel.
 In this case, the sets $\cG^{x}$ and the maps $\zeta : \: \eta \in \cG^{\bfs(\zeta)} \mapsto \zeta\eta \in \cG^{\bft(\zeta)}$ are Borel.
 We call $\cG$ a {\it topological semigroupoid} if it is endowed with a topology compatible with the semigroupoid structure, that is, the composition map, $\bfs$ and $\bft$ are continuous.
+We denote by $C_c(\cG)$ the space of complex continuous functions on $\cG$ with compact support.

 By a {\it locally compact semigroupoid}, we mean a topological semigroupoid which is locally compact Hausdorff and second countable.
 This implies that all our locally compact semigroupoids are $\sigma$-compact.

-\bexample Groupoids, which are by definition small categories with invertible morphisms, form a special class of semigroupoids.
-We refer the reader to \cite{R} for more information about groupoids.
+\bexample Groupoids, which are by definition small categories in which every morphism is invertible, form a special class of semigroupoids.
+We refer to \cite{AR,R} for more information about groupoids.